zhangxiang-planet/orbital_coverage/README.md

 The tool allows for further customization.
 For instance, Carol can modify the **PREDICT**, **ELEVATION**, and **SUN** arguments to adjust the prediction duration, target elevation, and Sun elevation criteria respectively.
 By default, the tool suggests observation windows where the target elevation exceeds 40 degrees and the Sun's elevation is below -18 degrees (nighttime).
 Adjust these as needed to fit specific observational requirements.

-### David wants to assess the orbital phase coverage of tau Boo b while excluding certain known bad data and avoiding observations at higher frequency bands.
+### David's Custom Data Selection for Tau Boo b Research

+David is aware that observations from certain nights were not up to par.
+Additionally, he wishes to exclude observations conducted at specific frequencies outside the scope of his study.

 **Ignoring Known Bad Data**: David can specify which observations to exclude by creating a text file with the start times of the problematic observations.
 For instance: